-I will be available to meet on Thursdays between 10:30 a.m. and 11:30 a.m. at Lucy Stone Hall in room A347 and will also be available to meet with students before and after class.
+I will be available to meet on Tuesdays and Thursdays between 8:00 and 9:30 p.m. at Lucy Stone Hall, Room 355 and will also be available to meet with students before and after class.
 Meeting time can be used to discuss this course, law enforcement career opportunities, or any other matter related to policing.
 I am also flexible with scheduling other times should these times conflict with students' schedules.
-I suggest students email me to schedule these meetings in advance to make sure they are not required to wait.
-My goal is to provide quality academic instruction to you and, when my personal and professional experiences are relevant, to share with you lessons I have learned during my years of law enforcement service.
+I suggest students email me to schedule these meetings in advance to make sure I will not be busy with other students and they are not required to wait.
+My goal is to provide quality academic instruction to you and, when my personal and professional experiences are relevant, to share with you lessons I have learned during my years of public safety service.
 My obligation to the students in this class is not limited to the course material and I welcome the opportunity to provide whatever assistance and/or guidance I am capable of providing.